1905-1907 b t

 The club's saviour turned out to be Steve Coppell, recently retired as a player and appointed to his first managerial job in 1984, a job he retained until 1993.
 Coppell brought stability and proved to be an outstanding judge of young talent.
 Many of the youngsters he signed for a pittance were sold on for multi-million pound transfer fees, bringing much needed revenue to the club.
 With Coppell in charge, Palace adopted a revised crest in 1987 and returned to the First Division in 1989.
 The following year they reached the FA Cup final for the first time.
 A year later, Palace finished third behind Arsenal and Liverpool.
 In 1992, however, the club was relegated and Coppell resigned.
 The club moved between the two top divisions with bewildering regularity, sporting a a series of eye catching and original kits, not all of which have met with approval from fans.
 Their 2003-04 kit was, for example dubbed the "Ronald MacDonald" kit because of the hooped sleeves.

-In 2005, the club's centenary year, a special kit, chosen by supporters and modeled on the classic 1971 kit was worn in a pre-season friendly and two home league games.
-In 2006 the crest was again revised, combining the original eagle and football design from 1973 with the Crystal Palace motif from 1987.
+In 2005, the club's centenary year, a special kit, chosen by supporters and modeled on the classic 1971 version was worn in a pre-season friendly and two home league games.

 - (a) Club Colours (Bob Bickerton 1998)

 - (b) Crystal Palace FC (Images of Sport - Rev Nigel Sands)

 - (c) Classic Kits is run by Andy Burton and is extensively referenced throughout this site.
 Andy is a Palace fan and has extremely detailed information about their kits.
 Well worth a visit.

 - (g) 100 Years of Crystal Palace (Nigel Sands 2005)

 - (l) True Colours 2 (John Devlin 2006)